 46) How will individuals in the spend down program that receive home and community-based or institutional services be impacted?

 Individuals currently using the spend down program to help pay for institutional or home and community based services will keep their current benefits.
-However, if a beneficiary’s monthly income exceeds $2,163 for an individual he or she will need to take action to establish a Miller trust as soon as possible to maintain eligibility.
+However, if a beneficiary’s monthly income exceeds $2,199 for an individual, amount effective January 1, 2015, he or she will need to take action to establish a Miller trust as soon as possible to maintain eligibility.

 47) What is a Miller trust?